Nottingham-CTU/REDCap-Minimization/README.md

 ### Field to store the date/time of randomization
 The field where the date/time of randomization will be stored.
 Like the randomization, fake randomization, and diagnostic output fields, a value will only be saved for this field if randomization is successful.
-Use a text field for this, optionally with a *datetime w/ seconds* validation type (which will display the date in the specified format).
+Use a text field for this, optionally with a date or datetime validation type (which will display the date in the specified format).

 ### Timezone for randomization date/time